duydnguyen/tan/README.md

 tan
 ---

-An Implementation Of the Adaptive Neyman Test for ChIP-seq Differential Analysis
+An Implementation of the Adaptive Neyman Test for ChIP-seq Differential Analysis